tkob/mlmsgpack/README.md

 --------

 - Portable: Depends only on the required components of the SML Basis Library specification.
-- Composable: Encoder and decoder are composable by combinators.
+- Composable: Composable combinators for encoding and decoding.

 Usage
 -----